Compare Charles Schwab vs Empower Retirement: 401K cost, investing fees, trading tools, account differences, pros and cons. Which company is better?

 Complementary Services

-Fractional-share Trading: Schwab has it for stocks.
+Fractional-share Trading: Schwab offers it for eligible S&P 500 stocks.
 Both firms have it for mutual funds.

 DRIP Service: Dividends can be set to automatically reinvest at both broker-dealers.

 IRA Lineups: An Individual Retirement Account can be opened at either securities firm.
-Empower has a low-balance fee.
+Empower’s current IRA lineup includes guided, managed, and self-directed choices with no minimum on several options.

 Automatic Mutual Fund Purchases: Traders at both brokerage houses can establish recurring purchases of mutual funds.